Alaa-Arees-PHOENIX/Dodgy-Blocks/README.md

 should be fine to compile now by opening a terminal and changing to the project's
 directory then invoke your 'make' executable (`make` or `mingw32-make`).
 **If you've only downloaded the game files without the source code, you can download the*
 *source from the link below in 'Resources' section.*
+**NOTE:** There are only binaries for the game for Windows on Itch.io, but since Dodgy Blocks' only external dependency is raylib you should be able to download the appropriate raylib version on your platform and compile the game, just make sure to configure CFLAGS and LDFLAGS to be suitable for the C++ compiler you intend to use...

 Resources:
 -----------
 Project's source code: https://github.com/Alaa-Arees-PHOENIX/Dodgy-Blocks
 Dodgy Blocks page on Itch: https://alaa-arees-phoenix.itch.io/dodgy-blocks
-Dodgy Blocks Game OST Album: https://beyondelectric.bandcamp.com/album/dodgy-blocks-gameost
+Dodgy Blocks Game OST Album: https://beyondelectric.bandcamp.com/album/dodgy-blocks-game-ost

 Notes:
 -----------